Waterloo, Iowa: Transportation

-Waterloo is located at the north end of Interstate 380.
-U.S. Highways 20, 63, and 218 and Iowa Highway 21, also run through the metropolitan area.
+Waterloo is located at the northern end of Interstate 380.
+U.S. Highways 20, 63, and 218 and Iowa Highway 21 also run through the metropolitan area.
 The Avenue of the Saints runs through Waterloo.

 American Airlines provides non-stop air service to and from Chicago from the Waterloo Regional Airport as of April 3, 2012.
 As of October 27, 2014, American Airlines runs two flights to/from Chicago O'Hare (ORD).
 Departures to Chicago are early morning and mid/late afternoon.
 Arrivals are early/mid-afternoon and evening.

 Waterloo is served by a metropolitan bus system (MET), which serves most areas of Cedar Falls and Waterloo.
 Most routes meet at the central bus station in downtown Waterloo.
 The system operates Monday through Saturday.
 During the week the earliest bus is at 5:45 am from downtown Waterloo, and the last bus arrives downtown at 6:40 pm.
 Service is limited on Saturdays.

 Waterloo is served by one daily intercity bus arrival and departure to Chicago and Des Moines, provided by Burlington Trailways.
-New service to and from Mason City and Minneapolis/St. Paul provided by Jefferson Lines started in the fall of 2009.
+New service to and from Mason City and Minneapolis/St. Paul provided by Jefferson Lines started in the fall of 2009, however was canceled in 2012.

-There are currently five taxi operators in Waterloo and Cedar Falls: First Call, Yellow, City Cab, Cedar Valley Cab, and Dolly's Taxi.
+There are currently four taxi operators in Waterloo and Cedar Falls: First Call, Yellow, City Cab, Cedar Valley Cab, and Dolly's Taxi.

 The Chicago Central railroad runs through Waterloo.